Most website owners don’t think about backups until the moment they really need one.

 You can now return to the browser tab or window where you are configuring the Duplicator Pro storage settings.

-Once that’s done, simply click the ‘Finalize Setup’ button.
+Once that is done, click the ‘Finalize Setup’ button.

-You have now successfully added Dropbox as a cloud storage option to save your WordPress backups.
+You have successfully added Dropbox as a cloud storage option for saving your WordPress backups.

 Creating a Dropbox Backup of Your WordPress Website